esseswann/openapi-graphql/README.md

 - `url` of your OpenAPI endpoint
 - `port` to expose the graphql interface on

-Everything else relies ono `openapi-to-graphql`
+Everything else relies on `openapi-to-graphql`